Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: The Proposed Method

 \section{The Proposed Method}

 In this section, first, the overall procedure of the proposed backdoor detection method is presented in Section \ref{overview}.
-The proposed method can be divided into two steps.
-The first step is perturbation generation, which is illustrated in Section \ref{pert}.
-The second step is the detection procedure, which is elaborated in terms of two defense scenarios in Section \ref{procedure}.
+The proposed method can be divided into two steps, which are elaborated in Section \ref{pert} and Section \ref{procedure}, respectively.
 Finally, the reason why choosing universal adversarial perturbation \cite{Moosavi-Dezfooli17} for adversarial perturbation generation is discussed in Section \ref{why}.